01 of 11

-Another great feature of Heuchera is that is remain evergreen throughout winter.
-Of course sometimes... it's buried under snow and you don't notice it, but it's there.
+Another great feature of Heuchera is that it remains evergreen throughout winter.
+Of course, sometimes it's buried under snow and you don't notice it, but it's there.

-Heuchera are relatively pest free and grow well in both full sun and partial shade, but they'll more moister when grown in sun.
-They have a habit of heaving with frost and thaws, so keep an eye on your plants in winter, if you don't get a snow covering.
+Heuchera is relatively pest free and grows well in both full sun and partial shade, but they'll be moister when grown in sun.
+They have a habit of heaving with frost and thaws, so keep an eye on your plants in winter, if you don't get snow covering.
 A layer of mulch after the ground freezes will help.